Frequently Asked Questions

 There are several requirements to become a HealthySteps (HS) site:

-- Ability to have most clinic team members attend the 2-day HealthySteps Institute.
+- Ability to have most clinic team members attend the two-day HealthySteps Institute.

 - Adequate funds to implement and cover ongoing HS program costs which are primarily driven by the salary and benefits of the HS Specialist.

-- Commitment to deliver all 8 HS core components and the capacity to offer team-based, interdisciplinary health care, with parents and family members viewed as integral members of the health care team.
+- Commitment to deliver all eight core components and the capacity to offer team-based, interdisciplinary health care, with parents and family members viewed as integral members of the health care team.

 2. What professional background does a HealthySteps Specialist usually have?

-HS Specialists are frequently social workers with mental health training, psychologists, early childhood educators, and/or nurses with experience in early childhood development (minimum requirement is a bachelor’s degree, although a master’s degree is preferred).
-Consulting with the HS National Office prior to recruitment for this position can help clarify what professional background would best meet the needs of your practice and families, while also potentially maximizing your site’s ability to bill for HS services.
+HS Specialists are frequently social workers with mental health training, psychologists, early childhood educators, and/or nurses with experience in early childhood development (the minimum requirement is a bachelor’s degree, although a master’s degree is preferred).
+The National Office highly recommends that a practice hire a candidate with a mental health (ideally infant and early childhood mental health or infant and early childhood development) background.
+Mental health professionals are well-suited for the position due to their clinical training, skills related to reflective practice, and the ability to provide consultation and care coordination.
+You can consult with the National Office prior to recruitment for this position to help clarify what professional background would best meet the needs of your practice and families, while also potentially maximizing your site’s ability to bill for HS services.
 Our team can also provide a sample job description.

 3. How does a practice become a HS site?

-Pediatric and Family Practices interested in becoming a HS site should complete our interest form.
+Please review Chart Your Path: Becoming a HealthySteps site for an overview of the process.
+Interested pediatric and family practices should then complete our interest form.
 A member of our team will reach out and schedule a call to answer any additional questions and discuss next steps.
-Once sites have secured funding and have signed contracts, the HealthySteps Training Institute (HSI) will schedule a 2-day onsite training for your practice.
+Once sites have secured funding and have signed contracts, the HealthySteps Training Institute (HSI) will schedule a 2-day onsite training for your practice and the practice will begin implementation planning and participate in pre- and post-implementation technical assistance.

 4. What are the core components of the HS model?